Open Linux VERification (OLVER) Project

 The Open Linux VERification (OLVER) project was the flagship activity of the Center in 2005-2006.
 The general purpose of the project is to strengthen Linux Standard Base (LSB) Core standard by clarifying its requirements through formal specifications and improving conformance and functional tests for LSB Core 3.1.
 The specific technical goals were:

-- Analyze the Linux Standard Base (LSB) Core 3.1 (ISO/IEC 23360-1) standard to extract atomic requirements on behavior of the main system libraries (sections III.Base Libraries and IV.Utility Libraries – total 1532 interface functions).
+- Analyze the Linux Standard Base (LSB) Core 3.1 (ISO/IEC 23360-1) standard to extract elementary requirements on behavior of the main system libraries (sections III.Base Libraries and IV.Utility Libraries – total 1532 interface functions).

 - Reveal and report any deficiencies and ambiguities in the text of the standard to allow fixing them in the future LSB (and underlying standards) versions.